The cook’s table was a classic element of a Victorian Kitchen and in recent years we have seen a revival of its popularity in the modern home.

 Many of the tasks carried out in kitchens today are the same, although carried out in a different way.
 In the Fota kitchen, everything was prepared using manual labour – much of the work of grinding, chopping, mixing, beating and mincing was carried out with the help of kitchen maids.
 The cook and her assistants used the large table at the centre of the room for preparation, with implements stored in drawers.
 Kitchen maids were also in charge of keeping the kitchen clean and a major every day task was to scour the tables, shelves, dressers and ovens with soap and hot water.

-The Regency Cooks kitchen was in many ways the precursor to the modern domestic kitchen and it’s certainly been the inspiration for a number of Artichoke design commissions, including Project 813.
+The Regency Cook’s kitchen was, in many ways, the precursor to the modern domestic kitchen and it’s certainly been the inspiration for a number of Artichoke design commissions, including the kitchen shown below.

 If you find yourself in Cork, I would thoroughly recommend a visit to Fota House, not just for the house itself, but for the stunning arboretum and gardens.